 Food Time Comments Breads, Cakes Bread, buns or rolls (1 piece) Sweet rolls (approx. 12 oz.)
 1/4 min.
 2 to 4 min.
-Rearrange after half the time.
 Fish and Seafood Fillets, frozen (1 lb.)
 Shellfish, small pieces (1 lb.)
 6 to 9 min.
 3 to 7 min.
 Place block in casserole.
 Turn over and break up after half the time.
-Fruit Plastic pouch - 1 or 2 (10-oz. package) 1 to 5 min.
+Fruit Plastic pouch-1 or 2 (10-oz. package) 1 to 5 min.
 Meat Bacon (1 lb.)
 2 to 5 min.
 Place unopened package in oven.
 Let stand 5 minutes after defrosting.
 Franks (1 lb.)
 2 to 5 min.
 Place unopened package in oven.
 Microwave just until franks can be separated.
 Let stand 5 minutes, if necessary, to complete defrosting.
 Ground meat (1 lb.)
-4 to 6 min.
-Turn meat over after first half of time.
-Roast: beef, lamb, veal, pork 9 to 13 min.
-Use power level 1.
-Steaks, chops and cutlets per lb.
-4 to 8 min. per lb.
+Roast: beef, lamb, veal, pork 4 to 6 min.
+9 to 13 min. per lb.
+Turn meat over after half the time.
+Use power level 1 .
+Steaks, chops and cutlets 4 to 8 min. per lb.
 Place unwrapped meat in cooking dish.
-Turn over after first half of time and shield warm areas with foil.
-After second half of time, separate pieces with table knife.
-Let stand to complete defrosting.
+Turn over after half the time and shield warm areas with foil.
+When finished, separate pieces and let stand to complete defrosting.
 Poultry Chicken, broiler-fryer cut up (21⁄2 to 3 lbs.)
 14 to 20 min.
 Place wrapped chicken in dish.
-Unwrap and turn over after first half of time.
-After second half of time, separate pieces and place in cooking dish.
-Microwave 2-4 minutes more, if necessary.
-Let stand a few minutes to finish defrosting.
+Unwrap and turn over after half the time.
+When finished, separate pieces and microwave 2 to 4 minutes more, if necessary.
+Let stand to finish defrosting.
 Chicken, whole (21⁄2 to 3 lbs.)
 20 to 25 min.
 Place wrapped chicken in dish.
 After half the time, unwrap and turn chicken over.
 Shield warm areas with foil.
-To complete defrosting, run cold water in the cavity until giblets can be removed.
+Finish defrosting.
+If necessary, run cold water in the cavity until giblets can be removed.
 Cornish hen 7 to 13 min. per lb.
 Place unwrapped hen in the oven breast-side-up.
-Turn over after first half of time.
+Turn over after half the time.
 Run cool water in the cavity until giblets can be removed.
 Turkey breast (4 to 6 lbs.)
 3 to 8 min. per lb.
-Place unwrapped breast in microwave-safe dish breast-side-down.
-After half of time, turn breast-side-up and shield warm areas with foil.
-Defrost for second half of time.
-Let stand 1-2 hours in refrigerator to complete defrosting.
+Place unwrapped breast in dish breast- side-down.
+After half the time, turn over and shield warm areas with foil.
+Finish defrosting.
+Let stand 1 to 2 hours in refrigerator to complete defrosting.